SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/reply-templates/addreplytemplatestomessages.md

 # Add reply templates to messages

-When you respond to an customer enquiry, you can save time by using a reply template as your basis.
-To do this:
+When you respond to an customer enquiry, you can save time by using a reply template as your basis. [!include[To do this](../../../includes/to-do-this.md)]

 1. Go to the **Message** tab, as described under [Reply to customer](../request/showListTickets.addMessage.md).
 2. Position the mouse pointer in the message where you want to insert the reply template.